Make sure to check out our Integrations page for more info!

 Using data from findings.csv we can now create all widgets as visible from the screenshot below.

 I encourage you to experiment with different graph styles to find the visualizations that work best for you and your reporting needs.
 The end result might look like the this:

 As you can see, using the Cobalt API is really simple.
 With basic Python knowledge, you can parse and export your data to any tool you’re interested in.

-As always if you have any questions or want to tell us about an interesting use case for the Cobalt API, please reach out to us at email@example.com.
+Explore more integrations available on Cobalt's Pentest as a Service (PtaaS) platform.
+As always if you have any questions or want to tell us about an interesting use case for the Cobalt API, please reach out to us at firstname.lastname@example.org.